-Vangsness is the executive producer and star of the upcoming independent noir/comedy film “Kill Me, Deadly,” in which her CRIMINAL MINDS’ co-stars Joe Mantegna and Shemar Moore star.
+Vangsness executive produced and starred in the independent noir/comedy film “Kill Me, Deadly,” with her CRIMINAL MINDS’ co-stars Joe Mantegna and Shemar Moore.
+It debuted at the Paris Noir festival last November and opened in theaters in April 2016.
 Her other film credits include the independent film “A-List,” the comedic thriller “In My Sleep” and “The Chicago 8.”

 An avid soup maker and voracious pleasure seeker, Vangsness is a native Californian who is a graduate of Cal State Fullerton and resides in Los Angeles.
-Her birth date is July 7.
-Follow her on Twitter at @Vangsness and on Instagram at @kirstenvangsness.
+Her birthday is July 7.
+Follow her on Twitter @Vangsness and on Instagram @kirstenvangsness.